Can you find good mattress under $500? It’s possible. Keep reading, and I’ll tell you all about it.

 You probably won’t find a mattress at this price point made of latex.
 It’s more expensive to create, since it comes from tree sap from the rubber tree.
 But latex mattresses—whether natural, synthetic or blended—are also recommended by doctors for those who have pain points, since latex tends to cushion the joints a little better.

 Air Mattresses are usually found on camping trips and in temporary sleeping arrangements like sleepovers or when someone has just moved into a place.
-They’re under $500, but probably not going to be your permanent mattress.
+They’re cheap, but probably not going to be your permanent mattress.
 Made from PVC, they’re quick to inflate and deflate, and can be set up quickly.

 But a good, comfortable mattress under $500 is available.
 You just have to know where to look.